 Always moving your mouse to the left side of the screen to access your tabs and bookmarks will take some getting used to.
 You’ll also miss the perk of seeing how different tabs behave unless you leave Arc’s sidebar visible, which takes up a lot of your screen.

-Arc navigation
+Arc sidebar

 Shortcuts